• Students

 The PERM code on the course schedule is posted upon ePermit approval and is only for billing purposes.
 It is not the requested ePermit course and students are still expected to enroll at the host using the Schedule Builder.
 Students are billed at Hunter upon approval of their ePermit based on the corresponding number of credits for the course at the host.
 Additionally, students are charged at Hunter at the same tuition rates depending on the course career (undergraduate or graduate course).

 ePermit courses currently in-progress at the host school will not be visible on DegreeWorks until the end of the semester.
-DegreeWorks is unable to detect courses a student is registered in outside of their home school (Hunter).
+DegreeWorks is unable to detect courses you are registered in outside of your home school (Hunter).

 • There has been a grade change by the host college.